apache/comdev-site/source/pmc/reporting.md

 the [subversion
 repository](https://svn.apache.org/repos/private/foundation/board).

-## What makes a good report
+## What makes a good board report

 As with anything you write, the most important thing to keep in mind when writing your board report is who your audience is.

 The primary audience of your report is, of course, the board of directors.
-They are not experts on your particular technology.
+They are not, generally, experts on your particular technology.
 They are, rather, interested in the health and sustainability of the project.
 Questions to consider include: